-3.2.9 All laboratory instruments and appliances shall be grounded and checked for electrical leakage and in compliance with manufacturer's recommendation.
+3.2.9 All laboratory instruments and appliances shall be grounded and checked for electrical leakage and time of implementation, following manufacturers' recommendation and after any ad hoc repairs when appropriate.
+All related chemicals and gas cylinders are safely stored and secured.